 Optimization of anti-HIV therapy

-Because ART is so effective in reducing blood levels of HIV, some researchers theorized that introducing medication as soon as possible after infection could prevent HIV from building viral reservoirs and this would generate a form of formidable healing and that of could fail to make the ART.
+Because ART is so effective in reducing HIV levels in the blood, some researchers theorized that introducing the medication as soon as possible after infection could prevent HIV from building viral reservoirs and this would generate a formidable cure. and that he could stop making ART.
 Experts initially believed that this had been the case in a child in Mississippi born in 2010.
-The child was infected with HIV from the mother at birth but started with an aggressive ART of 30 hours later.
-She continued ART for the first 18 months of her life before stopping the medication.
-She did not come to any specialist clinic until five months after her last dose of ART, but notably, doctors found that she had no detectable viral load.
-It continued to remain in sustained viral remission for two years when, in 2014, researchers announced that the child had detectable levels of HIV.
-While this was an unfortunate development, this case study sparked fundamental research on questions and showed that quiescence periods (Translator's note: temporary stoppage of development or other activity of an organism due to unfavorable environmental conditions) of the HIV in the absence of therapy may be possible.
-A lot of work is being done to try to understand where the virus was "hiding" in this girl and what led to the eventual rebound of their viral load.
+The child was infected with HIV from the mother at birth but started with aggressive ART 30 hours later.
+She continued ART for the first eighteen months of her life before stopping medication.
+She did not show up at any specialist clinic until five months after her last dose of ART, but, notably, doctors found that she did not have a detectable viral load.
+She continued to remain in sustained viral remission for two years when, in 2014, researchers announced that the child had detectable levels of HIV.
+While this was an unfortunate development, this case study sparked fundamental research on questions and showed that periods of quiescence (translator's note: temporary halting the development or other activity of an organism due to unfavorable environmental conditions) HIV in the absence of therapy may be possible.
+A great deal of work is being done to try to understand where the virus went "to hide" in this girl and what led to the eventual rebound of her viral load.